ansibleguy/collection_opnsense/docs/use_rule.md

 ### Mass-Manage

 If you want to mass-manage rules - take a look at the [rule_multi](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_rule_multi.md) module.
-It is scales better for that use-case!
+It scales better for that use-case!

 ### Web-UI